chriscarrollsmith/network-chat-room/README.md

 - Learn how to use Python's Tkinter module for building GUI applications.
 - Learn how to use Python's socket module for TCP data transmission.
 - Learn how to implement basic XOR encryption with an initialization vector.
-- Implement a multi-threaded server in Python without a third-party library.
+- Learn how to implement a multi-threaded server in Python without a third-party library.
+- Learn how to implement strict typing with `mypy`.

 ## Features